Communication

 Signage for Plantings

+Installing signage lets the public know that a planting is intentional and can help to avoid the perception that native roadside vegetation is just a bunch of weeds.
 Use signage in plantings and high-quality areas to showcase native species.
-Signage lets the public know that a planting is intentional and not a bunch of “weeds.”
-Some counties prefer to print their own signs that include the county logo; Iowa Prison Industries is commonly used to print signs.
+Some counties prefer to print their own signs that include the county logo.
+Iowa Prison Industries (iaprisonind.com) is commonly used to print signs for local governments.
 Signs can include language such as “Roadside Prairie” or “Native Vegetation—Do Not Mow or Spray.”
-Counties that have an adopt a prairie program for residents and want a large number of signs can check with the LRTF coordinator to see if they can apply for an LRTF grant to purchase a large number of signs.
+Counties that have an adopt-a-prairie program for residents and want a large number of signs can check with the LRTF coordinator to see if they can apply for an LRTF grant to cover the cost.
+Counties can also obtain signs from the TPC roadside program manager, who uses LRTF funds to pay Iowa Prison Industries to print a limited number of signs each year.
+Check with the program manager to see what signs are available.

 Frequently Asked Questions